 Melden von Verstößen gegen Urheberrecht und Markenrecht

 Atlassian respects the rights of copyright and trademark holders, as described in this policy.
-This policy is incorporated by reference into the Atlassian Customer Agreement (the “Agreement”).
+This policy is incorporated by reference into the Atlassian Cloud Terms of Service (the “Agreement”).
 Terms used in this policy shall have the same definitions as in the Agreement or our Acceptable Use Policy, as applicable, except where otherwise noted.

 If you believe that any content in our Services violates your copyright, you should notify Atlassian's copyright agent in writing pursuant to the Digital Millennium Copyright Act (“DMCA”), 17 U.S.C. § 512(c)(3).
 The contact information for Atlassian's copyright agent is at the bottom of this section.